How to Powder Your Nose at Machu Picchu

 - you don't need extra tickets to hike up to the Sungate from Machu Picchu.
 Allow at least 2H for the round trip which ends near the guard shack where you can enter right in to the citadel for a guided tour of the main city.
 (If you have morning ticket make sure you enter before 12N)

-- buy tickets which include hikes to Machu Picchu Mountain or Huayna Picchu.
+- buy tickets which include the hike to Huayna Picchu or Machu Picchu Mountain.
 Even those tickets will have time restrictions now.
-You don't have to actually do the hike, but you do need to be aware of the entry times to the main gate based on the timestamp on your tickets.
+You don't have to actually do the hike, but you do need to be aware of the entry times to the main gate based on the timestamp on your tickets. (let us know when you book your trip if you want to add on this activity.

 I hope you've enjoyed this frank discussion about a topic that is rarely discussed but could turn out to be very important.
 Afterall you don't want your visit to the bano at Machu Picchu to become the most lasting memory of your trip.